-Saving money wherever you can will help you build a strong financial future for your small business.
+Saving money will help you build a strong financial future for your small business.
 No matter what industry you’re in, you need to pay attention to your bottom line.
 These simple ideas can help you save both time and money so you can get on surer footing.

 We’re social creatures, but spending hours in meetings socializing with coworkers is not a way to spend your small businesses’ time.
 This is a crucial area where you can save time, and therefore money.
 Evaluate the true cost of those meetings to your company.

 Be a discount hunter

 Even though they may not advertise it, many larger retailers offer discounts for small businesses.
 Just ask – it won’t hurt!
 This approach normally works better on larger items like home office equipment than a stack of Post-It notes.
 But small discounts add up so be sure to ask!